dendronhq/dendron-site/vault/dendron.topic.commands.md

 - shortcuts: none

-Add a new vault
+Add a new vault to your workspace.

 When you add a vault, you can choose between adding a local vault or a remote vault.

+#### Local Vault
-A local vault is a folder in your file system and a remote vault is a git repository.
+A local vault is a folder in your file system.

+#### Remote Vault
+A remote vault is a git repository.
 If you choose a remote vault, you can choose from a vault from the registry or enter a custom git url.

 We currently have two vaults in the registry: `dendron.so` and `aws.dendron.so`.
 These correspond to the notes backing https://dendron.so/ and https://aws.dendron.so/ respectively.